-Shilrie.
+Shilric.
 If fall I must in the field, raise high my grave, Vinvela.
 Grey stones, and heaped-up earth, shall mark me to future times.
 When the hunter shall sit by the mound, and produce his food at noon, "Some warrior rests here," he will say; and my fame shall live in his praise.
-Remember me, Vinvela, when low on earth I lie !
+Remember me, Vinvela, when low on earth I lie!

 Vinvela.
-Yes; I will remember thee! alas! my Shilric will fall!
+Yes!
+I will remember thee; alas! my Shilric will fall!
 What shall I do, my love! when thou art for ever gone?
 Through these hills I will go at noon: I will go through the silent heath.
 There I will see the place of thy rest, returning from the chase.
 Alas! my Shilric will fall; but I will remember Shilric.
+And I remember the chief, said the king of woody

-And I remember the chief, said the king of woody Morven; he consumed the battle in his rage.
+Mnor I remember the chief, said the king or woody Morven; he consumed the battle in his rage.
 But now my eyes behold him not.
 I met him, one day, on the hill; his cheek was pale; his brow was dark.
 The sigh was frequent in his breast: his steps were towards the desert.
 But now he is not in the crowd of my chiefs, when the sounds of my shields arise.
-Dwells he in the narrow house, the chief of high Carmora?
+Dwells he in the narrow house\, the chief of high Carmora?

-Cronnan! said Ullin of other times, raise the song of Shifric; when he returned to his hills, and Vinvela was no more.
+Cronnan! said Ullin of other times, raise the song

+Croman: said Ulim or other times, raise tute song of Shirire; when he returned to his hills, and Vinvela was no more.
 He leaned on her grey mossy stone; he thought Vinvela lived.
-He saw her fair-moving on the plain; but the bright form lasted not: the sunbeam fled from the field, and he was seen no more.
-Hear the song of Shilric, it is soft, but sad!
+He saw her fair moving on the plain: but the bright form lasted not: the sun-beam field from the field, and she was seen no more.
+Hear the song of Shirire, it is soft, but sad!
+I sit by the mossy foundain: on the too of the hill

-I sit by the mossy fountain; on the top of the hill of winds.
+I sit by the most youtcain, on the objot in the into of winds.
 One tree is rustling above me.
-Dark waves roll over the heath.
+Dark-waves roll over the heath.
 The lake is troubled below.
 The deer descend from the hill.
 No hunter at a distance is seen.
 It is mid-day: but all is silent.
 Sad are my thoughts alone.
-Didst thou but appear, O my love! a wanderer on the heath! thy hair floating on the wind behind thee; thy bosom heaving on the sight; thine eves full of tears for thy friends, whom the mist of the hill had concealed!
-Thee I would comfort, my love, and bring thee to my father's house!
+Didst thou but appear, O my love! a wanderer on the heath! thy hair floating on the wind behind thee; thy bosom heaving on the sight; thine eyes full of tears for thy friends, whom the mist of the hill had concealed!
+Thee I would comfort, my love, and bring thee to thy father's house!

-But is it she that there appears, like a beam of light on the heath? bright as the moon in autumn, as the sun in a summer-storm comest thou, O maid, over rocks, over mountains, to me?
+But is it she that there appears, like a beam of light on the heath? bright as the moon in autumn, as the sun in a summer-storm, comest thou, O maid, over rocks, over mountains, to me?
 She speaks: but how weak her voice! like the breeze in the reeds of the lake.

-Returnest thou safe from the war?
-Where are thy friends, my love?
-I heard of thy death on the hill; I heard and mourned thee, Shilric!"
+"Returnest thou safe from the war?
+Where are, thy friends, my love?
+I heard of thy death on the hill; I heard and mourned thee, Shilrie!
 Yes, my fair, I return; but I alone of my race.
 Thou shalt see them no more: their graves I raised on the plain.
 But why art thou on the desert hill?
 Why on the heath alone?

-"Alone I am, O Shilric! alone in the winter-With grief for thee I fell.
+"Alone I am, O Shilric! alone in the winter-house.
+With grief for thee I fell.
 Shilric, I am pale in the tomb."

-She fleets, she sails away; as mist before the wind!
-And wilt thou not stay, Vinvela?
+She fleets, she sails away; as mist before the wind! and wilt thou not stay, Vinvela?
 Stay and behold my tears!
 Fair thou appearest, Vinvela! fair thou wast, when alive!